Ayblue004/revision/README.md

 •	A table testing each part of the code.
 •	Show the outcome of the fixes you made after testing and explain how they are now better.
 ### Guidance
 •	Make sure you use more than one programming language.
+• Ensure to collectt user input no matter how little so you can have something to test
 # Task 3A
 •	Get technical and non-technical users.
 •	Ask questions that you can act on [Apart from general questions]